baehyunsol/engine/mdxts/articles/Lifetime-In-Rust.md

 error: could not compile `playground` due to 2 previous errors
 ```

 `bar` and `biz` are refused due to the overlapping lifetimes, `foo` and `baz` are accepted.
 It's because *reborrowing* a mutable reference is allowed.
-It's fine if the lifetime of the re-borrowed reference ends before the original reference is used.
+It's fine if the lifetime of the re-borrowed reference ends before the referent is used.

 One thing to note is that if we replace `v2` with `v` in line 3, 9, 15 and 21, every function will fail.
 It never allows multiple mutable reference of the same value.